brianleect/binance-pump-alerts/README.md

 8. Token: Telegram bot token obtained from @BotFather
 9. Chat_id: Bot will send message to this id, it can be a group or channel as well.
 To get personal chat_id, get it from @get_id_bot

+For params not indicated above, refer to comments besides parameter for its use.

 ## Todo
 1. Integrate with binance API to make trades on pumps
-2. Possibly improve on efficiency for storing data points
-3. Integrate with listing-predictor to monitor movements for potential listings
+2. Integrate with listing-predictor to monitor movements for potential listings

 ## Completed features
 1. Telegram integration